 Make your Turkey Day table talk seasonal and fun — everyone loves a good laugh.
 Real Simple offers these 36 funny Thanksgiving conversation starters.
 It even includes topic starters for a virtual feast.
 Questions like these are bound to get some funny answers from grown-ups and kids alike:

-- What has been your most bizarre quarantine purchase?
+- What was your most bizarre quarantine purchase?

-- What new — and unexpected — hobby have you started during quarantine?
+- What new — and unexpected — hobby have you started?

 5. Try table trivia.